Why do we get duplicate stakeholders?

-Action "Ignore" results in ignoring the potential duplicate and removing it from the list.
-By doing so you confirm that it is not a duplicate but a legitimately distinct individual.
+- "Ignore" results in ignoring the potential duplicate and removing it from the list.
+By doing so you confirm that it is not a duplicate but a legitimately distinct stakeholder.

-Action "Merge" results in merging the selected potential duplicate into the current individual (the current individual record is, therefore "kept" while the selected potential duplicate will be removed).
+- "Merge" results in merging the selected potential duplicate into the current stakeholder (the current stakeholder record is, therefore "kept" while the selected potential duplicate will be removed).

 Note that this action cannot be undone.
 A pop-up screen will appear, allowing you to confirm the action and enter a comment before it is performed.

-Also note that when merging individuals, values in Project field are combined, which results in making the updated individual visible and editable by a new set of users.
+Also note that when merging stakeholders, values in Project field are combined, which may result in making the updated stakeholder visible and editable by a new set of users.